By: Licensed Mold Assessor Brad Fishbein

 This is not a rule of thumb as I know a few general contractors that also went through licensing for mold remediation and have been trained.

 You want to make sure that whoever you decide to do the work is a mold specialist.
-They can have a general contractors license as well, just ensure they are trained in mold remediation.

 Always keep in mind, Mold Remediation not done properly can cause more harm than good.